 Telling Your Story Through Your Resume.

-If you want to captivate a recruiter or hiring manager with your resume, you must:
+If you want to captivate a recruiter or hiring manager with your resume, you must, first of all, ensure that your resume has easy-to-read, contemporary layout.

-Ensure your resume has easy-to-read, contemporary layout and – most importantly – goes beyond listing dry facts and skills.
-As one of my clients recently said in her review of my resume writing services, you must convert your skills, experience and strengths into a persuasive OFFERING.
+As one of my clients recently said in her review of my resume writing service, you must convert your skills, experience and strengths into a persuasive OFFERING.

 To ensure your resume gets noticed, I suggest that you don’t send it in without a targeted cover letter which uses storytelling to draw a potential employer in.